ecmwf/ecflow/rust/crates/ecflow-sys/README.md

-The build script configures and builds the ecFlow C++ sources with CMake, with ecbuild on `CMAKE_PREFIX_PATH`, compiles the bridge against the public include directories and definitions of the `ecflow_all` target, and links that static archive with its public libraries.
+The build script configures and builds the ecFlow C++ sources with CMake, with ecbuild on `CMAKE_PREFIX_PATH`, compiles the bridge against the public include directories and definitions of the `ecflow_all` target, and links that static archive with the libraries CMake found for it.

 When the crate is built from the ecFlow repository, the in-tree sources are used; otherwise the release matching the crate version is cloned.